Skip to main content

 At this stage, your job is to show demand for the work you plan to deliver.
 Berlin's LEA accepts Absichtserklärungen and expects collaboration details plus a clear description of activity type and scope.
 Requirements can vary by mission and location, so confirm the checklist with the embassy, consulate, or authority handling your case before you finalize anything.

 A useful LOI should support the same story as your business plan and three-year revenue forecast.
 Do not assume one universal LOI count or template across Germany; verify local expectations first.
-Instead of guessing a fixed count, use this placeholder in your prep tracker: Add current expectation for number of client letters after verification.
+Before using a fixed LOI count in your prep tracker, confirm the current expectation for client letters with the relevant immigration office or source records.

 A strong LOI works because it is plausible in context, not because it looks polished.
 Before you submit, check each letter against this list: